What Is a Digital Experience Platform?

-That’s over 80M combinations of search terms.
-For one item.
-Humans just simply can’t keep up.
-Site search needs the help of artificial intelligence to deliver the most relevant results, at scale, for any search query.
+That’s over 80 million combinations of search terms for one item.
+Humans simply can’t keep up with mapping all these terms to the right results.
+That’s why site search needs the help of artificial intelligence to deliver the most relevant results, at scale, for any search query.

-Read this next: Semantic Search Explained in 5 Minutes [blog]
+Read this next: Semantic Search Explained in 5 Minutes

 This type of personalization needs to happen at the core of the experience, not on the fringes.